wso2/docs-mi/en/docs/get-started/quick-start-guide.md

 1. The client makes a call to the Healthcare API created using Micro Integrator.

-2. The Healthcare API calls the Pine Valley Hospital back-end service and gets the queried information.
+2. The Healthcare API calls the Pine Valley Hospital back-end service to retrieve the requested information.

-3. The Healthcare API calls the Grand Oak Hospital back-end service and gets the queried information.
+3. The Healthcare API calls the Grand Oak Hospital back-end service to retrieve the requested information.

 4. The response is returned to the client with the required information.